baier233/x64dbg/docs/developers/plugins/index.rst

 Plugins
 =======
-This section describes various plugin functions for x64dbg.
+This section describes various plugin functions for MARENOL.

 You can install plugins by copying the \*.dp32 (x32 plugins) or \*.dp64 (x64 plugins) to the 'plugins' directory.